-Update 3/18/17: Added Alpha's DVD edition to the mix, which really shows the range of quality this film's been shown in.
+Update 2/23/15 - 3/18/17: Added Alpha's DVD edition to the mix, which really shows the range of quality this film's been shown in.

 Anthony Perkins is perfect as the multifaceted everyman who's woken up in his bedroom by mysterious, gruff officers who interrogate him and tell him he's under arrest but allowed to continue going to work.
 Perkins remains relatable without even being perfectly likeable as he continually grasps out for some sliver of control or stability as the world around him transforms into a paranoid, bureaucratic nightmare.
 This film is evocatively photographed, with tone, atmosphere, lighting and space changing mid-shot, shot in huge and claustrophobic locations in both Paris and Yugoslavia.
 Kafka's writing is the kind that stays with you forever, and Welles marries that with images that stick with you just as long.

-And just what are all these extras?
-Yes, let's dig in, because Studio Canal has a great selection that would be worth buying even if the film itself wasn't part of the package.
-We can start with the 'making of' documentary, which is 30 minutes long and features interviews with the film's DoP Edmond Richard and Welles' assistant director Sophie Becker, who are full of first-hand memories of making the film and traveling with Welles.
+Especially since Studio Canal cooked up a bunch of new goodies for The Trial's 50th anniversary.
+We can start with the 'making of' documentary, which is 30 minutes long and features interviews with the film's DoP Edmond Richard and Welles' assistant director Sophie Becker, who have plenty of first-hand memories of making the film and traveling with Welles.
 It's rounded out by a literature professor to address the Kafka side of things, and filmmaker Andre S. Labarthe (admittedly the first time I've heard of him) to talk about the film's style.
+Richard then returns in a separate interview piece that focuses more on the technical side of making the picture and adding some more anecdotes he missed in the first doc.

-Richard returns in a separate interview piece which focuses more on the technical side of making the picture and adding some more anecdotes he missed in the first doc.
-There's then a great British television episode of a 60s series called Tempo which interviews Welles and takes a retrospective look at his career.
+There's also a great British television episode of a 60s series called Tempo which interviews Welles and takes a retrospective look at his career.
 It gets into some interesting areas, and Welles is very open and forthcoming.
-Then there's an interview with Steven Berkoff, who's a bit of a Kafka historian, who gives a lot more information on the original novel and how the film represents it.
+There's an interview with Steven Berkoff, who's a bit of a Kafka historian and gives a lot more information on the original novel and how the film represents it.
 Finally, there's the theatrical trailer, a 20 page booklet and the film's deleted scene, which has been floating around online, but never properly preserved on disc.
 I believe the old French DVD may've shown a clip of it, but without any of the words.
 See, the audio for the deleted scenes has been lost (although you hear a brief clip of it in the trailer), but for this blu-ray, they've used Welles' script to add complete subtitles, so we can finally understand everything the characters are saying.

 I found your piece somewhat confusing but if you're referring to the the Studio Canal Japan Region one with French opening titles,I couldn't agree more.
 I find it a fantastic release!